salvillalon45/SPGISummer2018-ContainerProject/README.md

 [SPGI 2018 Summer] - Project: Containers and Web Application Project
 - A simple web application that explains what Docker and Containers are.
 This simple web application was used as a test to run inside a
 Docker Container
+- The container image can be found here: https://hub.docker.com/r/salvillalon45/container_project/

 # Summary
 - During my internship, I was tasked with learning about Containers and how to implement them using Docker